ansible/ansible/docs/docsite/rst/dev_guide/collections_tech_preview.rst

 Collection roles are mostly the same as existing roles, but with a couple of limitations:

  - Role names are now limited to contain only lowercase alphanumeric characters, plus ``_`` and start with an alpha character.
- - Roles cannot have their own plugins any more.
-The plugins must live in the collection ``plugins`` directory and are accessible to the collection roles.
+ - Roles in a collection cannot contain plugins any more.
+Plugins must live in the collection ``plugins`` directory tree.
+Each plugin is accessible to all roles in the collection.

 The directory name of the role is used as the role name.
 Therefore, the directory name must comply with the above role name rules.